-EWD Building (near Da Vinci Hall and the Herb Alpert Music Center)
+EWD Building (near Holmes Hall)

 CRA assists students to strengthen their English and/or math foundations.
 The academy provides basic skills English and Math courses designed to help students prepare for the GED, College Entrance Exam, and Basic Skills assessments.
 In addition to providing courses, support services are available to all student.
 Some of the services include free class materials, book loans, tutors, computer literacy, and job training.